juaml/junifer/docs/extending/datagrabber.rst

 -------------------------------

 Like with any programming-related task, the first step is to think.
-When creating a DataGrabber, we need to first define what an *element* is.
+When creating a Data Grabber, we need to first define what an *element* is.
 The *element* should be the smallest unit of data that can be processed.
 That is, for each element, there should be a set of data that can be processed, but only one of each *data type* (see :ref:`data_types`).